 Virtualization is the practice of consolidating multiple hardware-based single Operating System (OS) servers onto one host (Hypervisor) and virtualizing them.
 Hypervisors allow companies to pool their hardware resources, which allows for a more efficient use of these resources.
 Having an efficient, flexible, scalable and reliable IT environment is more than an option, it’s become a necessity for corporations who wish to remain competitive.
-Consolidating your servers, networking hardware and storages have the following benefits:
+Consolidating your servers, networking hardware and storage have the following benefits:

 - Server consolidation